yomche/yomche/README.md

 - 👋 Hi, I’m Ekaterina
    - 1+ year experience FE developer
    - 6 month internship at EPAM Systems Training Center
+   - graduated from the Mathematics Department of the Tver University in 2022
 - 👀 I’m interested in React, TypeScript, NextJS
 - 📫 How to reach me:
    - [Harb Career](https://career.habr.com/yomche)